I Want to Learn About...

 FASD describes the broad spectrum of effects that can occur in an individual whose mother drank alcohol during pregnancy.
 FASD can cause physical and mental disabilities of varying levels of severity (including intellectual disability).
 The good news is FAS is not hereditary and can only occur if a woman drinks alcohol during her pregnancy.
 There is no cure for this condition and it does not appear to get better with age.
 However, early identification can help children receive services that maximize their potential.
 Get more information on fetal alcohol spectrum disorder.

-People with intellectual disabilities generally have a lessened mental capability which affects their ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly, and learn from experience.
-Studies show that somewhere between 1% and 3% of Americans have intellectual disabilities.
-There are many causes of intellectual disabilities that include physical, genetic and/or social factors.
-The most common syndromes associated with intellectual disabilities are autism, Down syndrome, Fragile X syndrome and Fetal Alcohol Spectrum Disorder (FASD).
-Get more information on intellectual disabilities.
+People with intellectual disability generally have a lessened mental capability which affects their ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly, and learn from experience.
+Studies show that somewhere between 1% and 3% of Americans have intellectual disability.
+There are many causes of intellectual disability that include physical, genetic and/or social factors.
+The most common syndromes associated with intellectual disability are autism, Down syndrome, Fragile X syndrome and Fetal Alcohol Spectrum Disorder (FASD).
+Get more information on intellectual disability.